-Based upon KMA's preliminary evaluation of parcels in the proposed RPA and analysis of each of the eligibility factors summarized in Section II, the following factors are found to be present and support qualification of the proposed RPA as a blighted-vacant area under the TIF Act.
+Based upon KMA's preliminary evaluation of parcels in the proposed RPA and analysis of each of the eligibility factors summarized in Section II, the following factors are presented to support qualification of the proposed RPA as a conservation area and as a blighted vacant area under the TIF Act.
 These factors are summarized in the table below.